jhavenz/nova-extended-fields/README.md

 _fyi...`rescueQuietly()` is just a helper I use a lot who's 3rd argument (`$report: true`) for the `rescue` method is set to `false`_

+> Important:
+> This package is still in development/pre-release mode.
+Please do not use in production yet.

 ```php
 <?php